 Mark Warner , Professor and Associate Director of the Marine Bioscience Program, University of Delaware

-The goal of the Coral Bleaching RCN is to work with the broader coral research community to develop protocol recommendations over the course of three workshops, and to facilitate interdisciplinary collaborative team formation.
-These goals will be addressed through four activity nodes: workshops, cyberseminars, student and Early Career Training, and RCN activity dissemination.
+The goal of the CBRCN is to develop a common framework for coral bleaching research over the course of three workshops, and to facilitate interdisciplinary collaborative team formation.
+These goals will be addressed through four activity nodes: workshops, student and Early Career Training, cyberseminars, and activity dissemination at conferences and seminars.
+The CBRCN is funded by the United States National Science Foundation.
+As stipulated by the funding agency, at least 85% of workshop participants and all early career awardees must be affiliated with US institutions.
 The workshops are the centerpiece of the Coral Bleaching RCN and focus on three topics:

 22-24 May 2019 at Ohio State University, Columbus, OH USA

 30 June – 3 July 2020 (virtual on zoom)

 Workshop #3 Data Assimilation

 11-14 May 2021 at Ohio State University, Columbus, OH USA

 Cyber-seminars: The results of each workshop will further be presented by a Steering Committee member as a live cyber-seminar.
 The videos will be archived for future viewing and available to the entire coral bleaching research community.

 Early Career Training Program: This program will make available, on a competitive basis, funds for 16 individuals at US institutions to spend time in another US lab to learn new skills, methods, or analytical approaches, thus furthering interdisciplinary training.